JCast867/JCast867/README.md

 - Designed a stock trading system using object-oriented programming using design patterns like factory, flyweight, singleton, facade, and factory; utilizing Java, OOP, and GUI :chart_with_upwards_trend:

 ### NBA Points Analysis
 - Developed a model to accurately predict the points per game for NBA players.
 Conducted data exploration, data analysis, testing, and predictions; utilizing SAS and Linear Regression :basketball:

-### Automated Movie Rating Bot
-- Collaborated with the Protiviti team to design and implement an automated bot to extract movie ratings from an Excel file; utilizing UiPath and Excel :movie_camera:

 ## Contact Information